-You will be able to access a range of specialist support while you’re studying at York, including: counselling, disability support, financial advice and support relating to careers and employment.
+You will also be able to access support relating to careers and employment.

 Please note, we can also offer some support to care leavers studying at York who are from outside the UK.
 Please get in touch with our care leavers’ contact for more information.

-Nicola Browne, the Student Support Co-ordinator at the University of York, is the key contact for care leavers.
-If you have indicated on your UCAS form that you are a care leaver Nicola will automatically be in touch with you.
-However, you can also contact Nicola at any time (even if you did not disclose your care leaver status on your UCAS application) if you have any questions or concerns relating to university life.
-Nicola’s contact details are:
+Joanna Paluch-Edwards is the key contact for care leavers.
+If you indicated on your UCAS form that you have spent time in care Joanna will automatically be in touch with you.
+However, you can also contact Joanna at any time (even if you did not disclose your care leaver status on your UCAS application) if you have any questions or concerns relating to university life.
+Joanna’s contact details are:

 Email address: firstname.lastname@example.org